 Treasurer’s update

 NJA updated on treasurer role and advised that she would be remaining in the role for the short term in order to allow for some more time to handover to HB.
 [Post meeting note: HB has decided that she is unable to take on the treasurer role at present.
-NJA is therefore to remain in the role while a new volunteer is found].
+NJA is therefore to remain in the role for the time being].

 NJA confirmed that invoicing handover had now been completed with EC and EC had undertaken the last invoicing process.

 NJA shared a summary of income and outgoings.
 It was noted that the wage bill is currently higher than previous years but this is mostly due to staff transition to new roles and the additional work undertaken on risk assessments and policy work.
+The rent and transport costs have also increased this academic year.
 It was agreed that it was sensible to keep spending under review but overall the numbers look ok.

+NJA added that debt levels were currently low and conversations were ongoing with those parents who had fallen behind.
+With a couple of exceptions, EC is confident that the fees will be paid in due course.
+NJA suggested that the debt position is reviewed at year end with a view to writing some if it off – all agreed.

 NJA raised that the club still had a significant reserve and some of this money could be put to use to support the staff and improve the club.
 Ringfencing a budget for staff development was discussed and it was agreed that we could use some of the club’s reserve to cover this development.
-A Forest School qualification was discussed as an example which TD is going to look into.
+A Forest School qualification was discussed as an example which TD is going to look into to identify the course costs and timeline.

 623 Managers update